SOS – Self-care for Managing Anxiety ~

 Step Three – Protection

-Continue to breathe and imagine yourself in an environment that’s very safe and peaceful.
+Continue to breathe and put yourself in a mental landscape that’s very safe, calm and peaceful.

 Step Four ~ Clarity

 Let this Circle help you turn the volume down on your senses.
 They could be turned up too high.
-You can calm down and see things as they really are.
+You can calm down and see things as they are in the present.
 Move if you need to.
 Let your shoulders drop.

 “I can see the light in a dark situation.”